erpnext/foundation/foundation/www/docs/user/manual/en/projects/timesheet/sales-invoice-from-timesheet.md

 #### Step 2: Select Employee

-In the Employee field, only ones having ative Salary Structure will be selectable.
+In the Employee field, only ones having active Salary Structure will be selectable.
 Further in the Salary Structure , is created for the E on the actual hours worked, Employee can create Timesheet.
 To be able to create Sales Invoice against this Timesheet, ensure `Billable` field is checked.

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/project/timesheet/timesheet-salary-structure.png">